Share This Article

 Most comeback announcements live or die on one thing: whether there is an actual story underneath the date.
 ZEROBASEONE has one.
 The group is re-entering the market after the emotional close of the nine-member run, while the four departing members are already heading into a separate path that we covered in our report on the former members' next move.
 That split could have left the remaining team feeling like a partial version of the original, fully diminished.
 Instead, WAKEONE is betting that the existing ZB1 brand is strong enough to survive the fracture and keep growing.
 That is not blind optimism.
 It is a calculated read of the fandom, the catalog, and the fact that even broader outlets like JoySauce were already tracking the group's international momentum well before this lineup shift became official.

 We also know the market has not stopped booking them like a major act.
-In our KCON LA 2026 lineup coverage, ZEROBASEONE was already positioned as one of the event's headline names.
-That matters because it shows the group's commercial value did not disappear with the restructure.
+In our KCON LA 2026 lineup coverage, ZEROBASEONE was already positioned as one of the event's headline names, which underlines that the group's commercial value did not disappear with the restructure.
+The Korea Herald's April 27 report added another layer by reminding the market that the group had already stacked six straight million-seller albums before this pivot.
 If Ascend- lands musically, the five-member era stops being a contingency plan and starts looking like a legitimate second act.
+If it underperforms, the lineup change becomes the story faster than WAKEONE wants.
+That is why this comeback reads bigger than a routine release notice.

 What to watch before May 18

 The immediate watchpoints are simple.
 First, fans need to see whether the title track music video delivers a concept strong enough to separate this era from the farewell tone of early 2026.
 Second, preorder traction will show how much of the fandom converted smoothly into the new lineup.
 Third, the album needs at least one song that sounds like a deliberate next step rather than a cautious bridge.
+Starnews reported from WAKEONE's April 29 schedule reveal that first concept photos, concept films, the track list, album previews, music video teasers, and an album sampler are all lined up before release, so the label has already shown its full runway.
 Korea Herald reported that the hyphen in Ascend- signals continuity and forward momentum, and that only works if the music backs it up.
-The release date is set.
-The rollout is clean.
+WAKEONE has already locked in the release date, the midnight video timing, and the preorder window.
 Now the only real question is whether ZEROBASEONE can make this lineup change feel inevitable instead of merely survivable.